To compose my photomontage scenes is a detailed, thoughtful process that can take 3 to 6 weeks.

 To start, I make 3-4 trips through the area I want to capture.
-I take many photos and walk with a heightened awareness; staying open to all that is around me.
-I walk up and down all of the key streets to thoroughly take in the area and capture what seems to be unique to the area.
+Using a Canon 6D DSLR, I take many photos and walk with a heightened awareness; staying open to all that is around me.
+I roam up and down main streets and side streets to thoroughly take in the area and capture what seems to be unique to the area.
 Once in my studio, I start the long process of editing the photos.
 I hone into the images of buildings, people, signage, etc, that best represent what I want to express.
-I finally select a set of images and isolate them from the background so they are stand-alone objects that can be placed anywhere in a scene.
+I finally select a set of images and using Adobe Photoshop, I isolate them from the background so they are stand-alone objects that can be placed anywhere in a scene.

-Next, the most time consuming part, I slowly compose a scene.
-I try many different iterations; seeing which objects fit best together visually.
-I focus on scale, depth, and what should stand out.
+Next, the most time consuming part.
+While still using Photoshop, I slowly compose a scene with these isolated pieces.
+I try many different iterations; seeing which objects fit best together visually but also contextually.
+I focus on scale, depth, and what should have more focus.
 This is one of the most exciting steps for me; I feel like I am solving a complex puzzle.
 I know I am close to done when everything seems to start falling into place.
+I use many media types to print these final scenes I primarily use archival pigment inks on cotton rag paper, but I can also print on wood, acrylic, and fabric.
+I also create hand-printed etchings…that process is explained below.

 Once I am happy with the photomontage scene, I break it up into different sections and print out each one onto transparency film.
 I am now ready to make plates.
 I place the transparency film on a photo-sensitive etching plate (in my case a Solarplate) and shine U.V. light through it.
 Then the plate is placed in water.
 This etches the light exposed areas and leaves grooves that match the image I want to print.